 The Theoros Project is a research frame situated at the intersection between philosophy and art, dilettantism and professionalism, and it is dedicated to investigate on the notions of body and event and to create contexts for learning and practicing theory.
 In this light, the artistic practice becomes a way of practicing philosophy.
 The workshops are facilitated frames for a temporary collective body to engage in the process of dancing and choreographing a series of practical problems using the methodology of cyclic interval oscillation, a practice that seeks to keep open the relation to alterity.

-Diego´s frame of research is called Theoros , and it is dedicated to create contexts for learning and investigating the role of the body in the practice of theory.
-It deals with the intersection between pedagogy and art, dilettantism and professionalism.
+Diego´s frame of research is called Theoros , and it is dedicated to create contexts for learning and investigating the affinity between Event, Body and Theory in the frame of an artistic practice.
+It deals with the intersection between education and art, dilettantism and professionalism.
 In this light, the artistic practice becomes a way of practicing philosophy.
 The workshops are facilitated frames for a temporary collective body to engage in the process of dancing and choreographing a series of practical problems using the methodology of cyclic interval oscillation, a practice that seeks to keep open the relation to alterity.
-He teaches at Smash intensive Berlin at AFFECT, Agora Collective at HZT and Universität der Künste Berlin.

 It is now or never.
 Day by day.